One of the best parts of attending the AALL Conference is experiencing the food in a new city!

 1415 S Congress Ave

-Stanley’s Farmhouse Pizza is set in a barn on Ceres Park Ranch offers handcrafted, artisan pizza.
-Located on the outskirts of the city, this weekend only joint is worth the drive!
+Stanley’s Farmhouse Pizza, set in a barn on Ceres Park Ranch offers handcrafted, artisan pizza.
+Located on the outskirts of the city, this weekend-only joint is worth the drive!

 Voodoo Donuts is a cash-only joint that offers quirky and delicious donuts.
 Go early!